Funding at UC Davis BAE

 Limitations: Students may work a maximum of 21 academic quarters (excluding summer sessions) in research titles.

-A teaching assistant (TA) position is available for registered graduate students in full-time residence serving under the supervision of a faculty member.
+• A teaching assistant (TA) position is available for registered graduate students in full-time residence serving under the supervision of a faculty member.
 TAs are responsible for conducting discussion sections, holding office hours and grading homework.
 A TA is responsible for participating in regular class, as well as their discussion section.
 The purpose of this rule is to ensure responsibilities such as proctoring or grading exams are shared equally among fellow teaching assistants.
 As a TA, you will be asked to administer midterms and finals for lectures, and be asked to hold extra office hours during midterms and finals.
 TA positions are appointed directly by the course instructor, after completing the BAE TA/Reader Application.
-More information about becoming a TA for BAE can be found here.
+Learn more about becoming a TA for BAE.

 It is highly recommended you apply for TA and Reader positions with other departments.
 You can look for position listings in Handshake, or check individual departments' websites for more information on how to apply for TA and Reader positions with other departments.
-Our students have been hired in other departments -- math, physics, statistics, chemistry and design -- as well as various departments in the humanities and social sciences depending on that student's background.
+Our students have been hired in other departments, including math, physics, statistics, chemistry and design, as well as various departments in the humanities and social sciences depending on that student's background.

 Benefits: TA positions pay a salary, and provide partial in-state fee remission (does not cover ~$196.96 of campus-based fees; full in-state fee remission expected starting Fall 2023).
 TA and Reader positions do NOT cover the Nonresidential Supplemental Tuition (NRST; also called out-of-state tuition).